Netsanetts39/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Project 0x02.
-Shell, I/O Redirections and filters ##Description This project builds upon previous knowledge with the introduction of I/O Redirections and Special Characters.
+Shell, I/O Redirections and filters

+##Description This project builds upon previous knowledge with the introduction of I/O Redirections and Special Characters.

 New commands introduced in this project include: echo, cat, head, tail, find, wc, sort, uniq, grep, tr, rev, cut

-0. Hello World
+[0.
+Hello World] [./0.
+Hello World]

 Write a script that prints “Hello, World”, followed by a new line to the standard output.